JuliaMolSim/DFTK.jl/docs/src/guide/parallelization.md

 ## Rough timing estimates
-A very (very) rough estimate of the time per SCF step (in seconds) can be obtained with the following function (which assumes FFTs are the limiting operation):
+A very (very) rough estimate of the time per SCF step (in seconds) can be obtained with the following function.
+The function assumes that FFTs are the limiting operation and that no parallelisation is employed.

 ```@example parallelization
 function estimate_time_per_scf_step(basis::PlaneWaveBasis)